techgnosis/tanzu-gitops/README.md

 ## Architecture Decisions
 * This repo is full of default usernames and passwords.
 It's meant to be easy to setup and use as a demo environment.
 It's not meant to be a production environment.
-* I use TKGI for my Kubernetes clusters but it doesn't matter where they come from.
-The `tkgi` folder is completely optional
+* I use TKGI for my Kubernetes clusters.
+Most of this project is not dependent on TKGI but the Concourse tasks use the `tkgi` CLI to authenticate
 * If a piece of software has a Helm chart, I use the Helm chart
 * If a piece of software does not have a Helm chart then I use `ytt` to template and `kapp` to install
 * I use environment variables heavily as they are the most portable way to configure software